 Typical waste per ingredient

-These percentages give you an indication.
-Measure yourself for accurate figures:
+These percentages provide a starting point.
+Measure yourself for precise figures:

 - Fish (whole to fillet): 40-55% waste